Reading Time: 4 minutes

 The Engagement-Retention Relationship

 The relationship between engagement frequency and retention rates is the most actionable finding in the research.
-Tenants who interact with their building regularly, through events, amenity usage, app engagement, or direct contact with the property team, renew at materially higher rates than tenants who don't.
+A 2024 study from MIT and Maastricht University by Hu, Kok, and Palacios, drawing on roughly 40,000 tenants across 2,900 office buildings, found that a one-point increase in tenant satisfaction was associated with an 8.6% higher willingness to renew and a 14.6% lower probability of moving out (Hu, Kok, and Palacios, SSRN 2024).
+Tenants who interact with their building regularly, through events, amenity usage, app engagement, or direct contact with the property team, build the kind of switching costs that tenants without those connections simply don't have.

-This is not a correlation that requires much interpretation.
-A tenant who has built professional relationships through building events, who uses the fitness centre three times a week, and whose team relies on the conference suite for client meetings is not going to walk away from that without a compelling reason.
+A tenant who has built professional relationships through building events, who uses the fitness center three times a week, and whose team relies on the conference suite for client meetings is not going to walk away from that without a compelling reason.
 The building is no longer just where they work.
-It's infrastructure for how they work.
+It's the infrastructure for how they work.
 And infrastructure has switching costs.

 The inverse is equally clear.
 A tenant who has never attended an event, never submitted a service request, and receives the same broadcast email as every other company in the building has no switching cost whatsoever.
 Their decision at renewal is a pure financial calculation.